Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "landscape" or @c "horizontal"
     - @c "portrait" or @c "vertical"

-## Datasources {#datasources-properties}
+## Datasets {#datasets-properties}
-Properties for the @c "datasources" node:
+Properties for the @c "datasets" node:
-- @c "datasources": contains an array of datasources, which are referenced by other items in the report.
+- @c "datasets": contains an array of datasets, which are referenced by other items in the report.
-  - @c "name": the name of the datasource.\n
+  - @c "name": the name of the dataset.\n
   This name is referenced by items (e.g., plots) elsewhere in the configuration file and must be unique.
-  - @c "path": the full file path of the datasource.
+  - @c "path": the full file path of the dataset.
-  - @c "importer": how to import the datasource.\n This is optional and the default is to import the file based on its file extension.\n Available options are:
+  - @c "importer": how to import the dataset.\n
+    This is optional and the default is to import the file based on its file extension.\n Available options are:
     - @c "tsv": a tab-delimited text file.